Monday, December 5, 2011

 Indie rock's place in music history

 Let's say you know nothing about classical music, and you ask me to recommend a good composer for you.
 Suppose I were to respond, "Well, there was this guy two hundred years ago who was really well liked by everyone in the Hamburg scene.
 He was always promoting upcoming shows, and he would always stick around for hours afterwards, signing autographs and chatting with fans.
-Oh, and get this: he started his own music publishing company, because he wanted to empower himself and others as independent artists!"
+Oh, and get this: He started his own music publishing company, because he wanted to empower himself and others as independent artists!"
 If I were to say all that, I think you would look at me like I had sponge cake for brains.
 These aren't traits we typically value in long-dead composers.

 And yet, it's openly acknowledged and celebrated that building up a following and being self-reliant in matters of promotion is precisely what gets a band noticed and respected in the indie rock scene.
 The kind of priorities which set indie rock proudly apart from the popular mainstream, in other words, are also counterintuitive to music history as a whole.
 If a band aspires to get signed to an indie label, they're expected to expend enormous amounts of time and energy on doing things, and being things, that really don't matter much to the greater world of people who listen to and appreciate music across oceans, generations, and ideological divides.